Applethal/Colver/readme.md

 # About
-In this code I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953) <del>using the Big-M method</del>.
+Pronounced Solver.
+In this codebase I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953) <del>using the Big-M method</del>.
 The model input should be written (In general form) as such:

 ```